Gottlieb Viehe: In South West Africa

 In May 1867, Viehe began his stay in Otjimbingwe, where he taught at the Augustineum with Carl Hugo Hahn and learned the Herero language.
 On 17 June 1869 he married Minette Vogt of Gütersloh in Otjimbingwe.
 The marriage produced three children: Heinrich (7 May 1872), Gottlieb (25 December 1874) en Dorothee (13 June 1876).

 In 1870, he moved to Okozondje (Omaruru), established in 1868 by Herero from Otjimbingwe and others from Otjikango (Gross Barmen), once the local Damara people fled to Okombahe.
 Omaruru was home to many European merchants and hunters, including Axel Wilhelm Eriksson.
 Viehe also founded a school for the local Herero, but the one he founded for white and mixed-race children closed within six months.
 In 1871, after Manasse Tyiseseta joined the staff of the Herero school, Viehe opened a school for eight Swedish children and taught English.
 His evening classes for boys and young men did not last long.

 He preached to the natives, and each Sunday held two services, one for Herero and one for white settlers.
 In the evenings, he studied.
 In Omaruru, Viehe built a house and church, which he inaugurated in 1874.

 He returned to Germany in 1887, but in 1889, he came back to Africa to supervise the move of the Augustineum to Okahandja, where he welcomed 12 pupils on 14 April 1890.
 He built his own rectory there, opening on 14 November 1890.
 Until his death, he was the praeses (superintendent) of the Rhenish Missionaries operating among the Herero.

+Minette died in 1894.
+Two years later, on 3 November 1896, he married his second wife, Clara Roth.